spear-sim/spear/CONTRIBUTING.md

 ## Submitting issues and requesting new features

 Issues with existing functionality, as well as feature requests, can be submitted [here](http://github.com/isl-org/spear/issues).
 Before submitting a new issue, search to see if your issue has already been reported.
 When submitting an issue, include the following information.
 - What platform are you on?
+What are your system specs?
+Do you meet the minimum [specs](http://docs.unrealengine.com/4.26/en-US/Basics/RecommendedSpecifications) for the Unreal Engine?
 - What commit of the `spear` respository are you on?
 Is your code synced to a specific tag, or are you synced to the latest `main` branch?
 - What `SpearSim` executable are you using?
 Did you build it yourself or download it?
+If you downloaded it, does your issue go away when you sync your code to the tag corresponding to your `SpearSim` executable?
+For example, if you're using the precompiled executable in `SpearSim-v0.1.0-Win64-Shipping.zip`, does your issue go away when you sync your code to the `v0.1.0` tag?
 - What are you attempting to do, what you expect to happen, and what actually happened?
+- Post the full console output when running your Python program.

 ## Fixing bugs and adding features